fslo1709/bankingapi/README.md

 ___Build a Docker image out of the application and prepare the configuration for deploying it to Kubernetes / OpenShift.___

+Docker image built with CircleCI integration, the config can be found on ./.circleci/config.yml

 ### Assumptions
 ___Every e-banking client has one or more accounts in different currencies (e.g. GBP, EUR, CHF)___